How to Measure a Boot Shaft: 3 Ways

 Put the edge of a soft tape measurement under your heel.
 Then, stretch the tape measurement up the back of your leg as long as it strikes a point below your knee.

-• After that, to find the right pair of boots, you can measure the height of your calf and compare it to the shaft height of the boot you are interested in.
+• Then, to find the right pair of boots, you can measure your calf height and compare it to the elevation you are interested in.
 Look for the measuring tallness of the boot on the tape measure as you press it against your calf.
-Indeed, this spot is the point where the boot shaft will probably descend on your foot.
+Indeed, this spot is such a point where the shafts will most likely come down to your feet.

 9. Measuring around your calf